Foundation Diploma in Art & Design

 Unit 1 Diagnostic Investigation into Creative Practice

-This exploratory investigation allows you to become familiar with and experiment within a wide range of (art, design, craft and media) creative disciplines as part of your journey to, or reinforcement of, specialism in Unit 2.
+In this unit, students will undertake a diagnostic investigation into visual language and creative practices.
+This exploratory investigation allows students to become familiar with and experiment within a wide range of (art, design, craft and media) creative disciplines as part of their journey to, or reinforcement of, specialism in Unit 2.

 Unit 2: Developing Specialist Practice